apb253/SQL-projects/README.md

 # SQL-projects
-These are several SQL projects that I did when learning SQL
+These are several SQL projects that I did when learning SQL from Khan Academy